KemalGayatri/KemalGayatri/research/notes.md

 Consider adding a README.md file with a clear project description, setup instructions, and contribution guidelines.
 Explore unit testing for key functions to ensure code robustness and maintainability.

+Consider adding a README.md file with a clear project description, setup instructions, and usage examples.

+Explore integrating unit tests for the core functionality to ensure code quality and maintainability.